borntofrappe/borntofrappe/README.md

    }
    ```

 If there is a path the script proceeds to resolve the connected module.
-Aside from the metadata, helpful to introduce the entry with its title and number, the page extracts the content from the `default` field.
+Aside from the metadata, helpful to introduce the entry with its title and number, the module provides the content through the `default` field.

 ```js
 const { default: Entry, metadata } = await log[path]();